-These telecommunication towers are adjacent to the northwest of Lake Washington Plantation, and were constructed prior to the sales utilized in our analysis.
-Sales in this subdivision were analyzed in two groups; one group of sales was in close proximity to the tower and a second group of sales was not close to the tower.
+This telecommunication tower is adjacent to the east of the Litchfield Hundred subdivision, and was constructed prior to the residences.
 A tax plat map is presented in the following exhibit with the tower highlighted green.
-The sales selected for our analysis in close proximity to the tower are highlighted blue.
-The sales selected that are not in close proximity to the tower, and that do not have a clear view of the tower are highlighted yellow.
+The home sales selected for our analysis in close proximity to the tower are highlighted in blue.
+The home sales selected that are not in close proximity to the tower, and do not have a clear view of the tower are highlighted in yellow.

-Historic sales nearest to the telecommunication tower exhibit sale prices similar to that of other sales within the subdivision.
+Historic home sales nearest to the telecommunication tower exhibit sale prices slightly higher than sales of other homes within the subdivision.
 Sales are profiled in the following exhibit.